Blueforcer/awtrix3/docs/apps.md

 # Apps

 The AWTRIX Light system comes equipped with several built-in applications, including Time, Date, Temperature, Humidity, and Battery status.
-As it is designed to integrate seamlessly with your smart home ecosystem, additional applications can be created using MQTT.
+As it is designed to integrate seamlessly with your smart home ecosystem, additional applications can be created using MQTT or HTTP requests.

 There are numerous benefits to this approach: